Zach LaVine NBA Preview vs. the Heat

 Heat 2022-23 Defensive Insights

-- The Heat were ranked second in the NBA defensively last year, allowing 109.8 points per contest.

-- On the boards, the Heat gave up 41.9 rebounds per contest last season, sixth in the league in that category.
+- On defense the Heat conceded 109.8 points per game last year, second in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!